 While Botox is mostly known for its ability to treat facial wrinkles and smooth out the skin, it also has uses in other areas of the face.
 One example of this is the 'lip flip' Botox.

-As the Botox paralyses the muscle, it exaggerates the shape and volume of the upper lip, making it appear larger.
+As Botox paralyses the muscle, it exaggerates the shape and volume of the upper lip, making it appear larger.
 At the same time, the botulinum toxin will reduce the appearance of any wrinkles around the injection site.

 Botox can also be used in a similar way to treat a gummy smile, by lowering the muscles that keep the top lip taught or revealing more of the lip while smiling.